olulesi/sei-project-3/README.md

 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 22.52.50.png"/>
 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 22.53.05 copy.png"/>

-We first started brain storming ideas trying to find out what concept we wanted to revolve are app around and voting on ideas we liked the best since we were a 4.
+We first started brain storming ideas trying to find out what concept we wanted to revolve are app around and voting on ideas we liked the best since we were a group of 4.

 Once we came up with a concept of sharing your favourite outdoor spots in London we opened a shared google document to further elaborate on a concept with a brand image and solidifying the direction we were going in.

-We used this planning document to list out dependencies to used as we were asked not to use Bulma CSS framework.
+We used this planning document to list out dependencies we were planning on using as we were asked not to use Bulma CSS framework for this project specifically.

-We also stared drafting out the models and requests we will be making on the back end
+We also stared drafting out the models and requests we will be making on the back end.

 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 23.10.56.png" />
 <img src="client/src/imagesReadMe/Screenshot 2021-02-11 at 23.11.09.png" />